fpelliccioni/fpelliccioni.github.io/_posts/2014-05-20-writing-min-function-part1.markdown

 Strict Total Ordering[[5]](#Ref5) (or Non-Reflexive Total Ordering): A relation is a Strict Total Ordering if it is transitive and obeys the trichotomy law, whereby for every pair of elements, exactly one of the following holds: the relation, its converse, or equality.
 (It is also irreflexive, but this axiom is implied by the trichotomy law)
 (Note: There are more ordering relations, but we will see them later)

-## Writing min using Concepts
+## Writing *min* using Concepts

-Well, now we know about ordering relations, let's look at how we can use them to specify the min function.
+Well, now we know about ordering relations, let's look at how we can use them to specify the *min* function.

 But first, what should we use?
 Partial or Total Ordering?

-*"If our relation is the Subset relation on a set, then, min and max of two sets doesn't make sense."*
+*“If our relation is the Subset relation on a set, then, *min* and *max* of two sets doesn't make sense.”*

 Then, Partial Ordering is too weak, because the relation doesn't hold for every pair of elements of the set.

-We need to use Total Ordering for define the requirements of min, let's do it:
+We need to use Total Ordering for define the requirements of *min*, let's do it:

 {% highlight cpp %}
 // Requires: